chyanju/Poe/README.md

 <div align="left">
   This project is powered by <img src="./resources/trinity_edge_matrix.png" width=30> Trinity-Edge (<a href="https://github.com/chyanju/Trinity-Edge">https://github.com/chyanju/Trinity-Edge</a>).
 </div>
+## [Artifact Evaluation] Poe in Colab

+1. To set up the machine learning model used in the artifact, we provide a colab notebook that covers every step and reproduces the procedure.
+Please check it out here: [link](./public_PLDI22AE_Poe_TaPas_on_VisQA.ipynb).
+2. To reuse the tool and make modifications to existing benchmarks, or even create your own benchmarks, we provide a colab notebook for you to easily do that.
+Please check it out here: [link](public_PLDI22AE_Poe_make_benchmark.ipynb).

 ## [Artifact Evaluation] Getting Started Guide